 So there you have four very weighty reasons why it is a BAD idea to angle the walls of your control room, or even of your live room.
 There is no need to do that.

 To finish, let's take a closer look at that stubbornly persistent #1 "reason" on that list: "Angling your walls gets rid of standing waves (room modes)".
-I'll be writing an article about room modes, standing waves, room ratios, and dimensions, with more details about that, but for our purposes here, I'll keep it simple: Firstly, "room modes" and "standing waves" are the exact same thing.
+Here's a long and very detailed article about room modes, standing waves, room ratios, and dimensions, with more info about that: "I have too many room modes" ), but for our purposes here, I'll keep it simple: Firstly, "room modes" and "standing waves" are the exact same thing.
 Both terms refer to the way a sound wave can bounce back and forth between walls, if it is exactly synchronized with itself, quickly building up strength into a form of resonance.
 This happens in ALL rooms, regardless of shape or size, and occurs at certain very specific frequencies that exactly match the distance between the boundaries of the room (walls, floor, ceiling).
 If the distance between two of those boundaries is exactly half the wavelength of any given tone, then you get a "standing wave" at that frequency.
 That's a confusing term, actually, because it makes you think that the wave is not moving: it is just "standing still" in the room, motionless, but that's not true, of course: the wave is still rushing back an forth across the room at the speed of sound, which is 343 meters per second (1,125 feet per second), so the wave is not standing still at all!
 It is moving really fast...
 The reason it is called a "standing wave" is because, each time the wave rushes across the room, its pressure peak occurs at the exact same spot in the room: So the pressure peak "stands still" from that point of view, even though the wave is still moving like any other wave.

 In fact, if you play a tone that coincides with a room mode (standing wave), you can then walk around the room and hear the difference: at some points in the room your ears will be in the pressure peak, and you'll hear the tone loudly, while at other points your ears will not be in the peak, and you won't hear it at all, or it will be very soft.
 That's why it is called a "standing wave": because it appears to be stationary in the room, even though it isn't.